borkdude/blog/source/_posts/2014-11-16-my-clojurescript-adventure-at-oredev.markdown

 ## How I got there

 On October 7th I received an e-mail from the organization of Øredev.
-One of their speakers, [Anna Pawlicka](https://twitter.com/annapawlicka), who was going to speak about ClojureScript had cancelled (for valid private reasons).
+One of their speakers, [Anna Pawlicka](https://twitter.com/annapawlicka), who was going to speak about ClojureScript had cancelled (for urgent private reasons).
 She had passed them some names of people they could ask to replace her.
 Apparently I was on this list and received an e-mail.
 After some consideration I accepted this invitation.
 It would be my first appearance on a bigger (> 1000 participants) developer conference.
 So in the month leading up to this conference I was pretty nervous and excited.
 Luckily I could practice my preliminary talks at two local meetups and had lots of people providing me with useful feedback.

 ## The talks